 Reciprocal IVF

-For lesbian couples, there is a variant of in vitro fertilization treatment called reciprocal or shared IVF.
+For same sex female couples, there is a variant of in vitro fertilization treatment called reciprocal IVF or co-IVF.

 Reciprocal IVF consists of obtaining the eggs from one of the women, which are fertilized with the sperm from a donor bank.
 The embryos generated are transferred to the uterus of the second woman, i.e. the one who has not provided the eggs.
 Therefore, the reciprocal IVF is the same as a normal IVF, but taking into account that both women participate in the process.